sharaba22/AI_and_ML_MIDTERM/Spam_email_detection/README.md

 ## Dataset

-The dataset used is [`g_sharabidze2024_938274.csv`](https://github.com/your-username/your-repo-name/blob/main/g_sharabidze2024_938274.csv), which contains the following features:
+The dataset used is [`g_sharabidze2024_938274.csv`](https://github.com/sharaba22/AI_and_ML_MIDTERM/blob/main/Spam_email_detection/g_sharabidze2024_938274.csv), which contains the following features:

 - `words`: total word count in the email
 - `links`: number of links (e.g., "http", "www")
 - `capital_words`: number of fully capitalized words
 - `spam_word_count`: number of spammy keywords (e.g., "free", "win", "money")
 - `is_spam`: target label (1 = spam, 0 = legitimate)

+Note: click name of the file to view the dataset on GitHub.

 ---